-Former Senior Advisor to President Barack Obama Valerie Jarrett takes the stage to host The HistoryMakers Year in Review - 2016, reflecting upon the year she was honored with An Evening With Valerie Jarrett at The Art Institute of Chicago, which takes a closer look at her rich life and career and was The HistoryMakers’ largest Chicago fundraiser event to date.
-2016 also saw An Evening With Eric Holder, helping the public get to know the lesser-known side of the pathbreaking U.S. Attorney General.
-The HistoryMakers gets a leg up with an Andrew W. Mellon foundation grant of $725,000 to improve its digital archive, and archival collaborations are formed with prestigious universities, including Harvard and Yale.
-Events honoring regional HistoryMakers are held in Los Angeles, Seattle, Atlanta, Houston, New Jersey, and Richmond, and Founder and President Julieanna Richardson serves as the 65th commencement speaker at her alma mater Brandeis University.
-All in all, 113 HistoryMakers are interviewed in 2016 from California to Colorado, Virginia to Georgia.
-In addition to behind-the-scenes footage of the PBS-TV taping and other events that year, the program will include a pre-recorded performance by Barbara Hendricks from International Jazz Day in tribute to Valerie Jarrett, Eric Holder, and those interviewed in 2016.
-Immediately following will be a screening of An Evening With Valerie Jarrett and An Evening With Eric Holder.
+Former Senior Advisor to President Barack Obama Valerie Jarrett hosts The HistoryMakers Year in Review—2016 which in terms of celebrity honorees showcases the fascinating lives and careers of both The Honorable Valerie Jarrett and The Honorable Eric H. Holder Jr. An Evening With Valerie Jarrett was held in the spring at The Art Institute of Chicago and An Evening With Eric Holder at George Washington University’s Jack Morton Auditorium in the fall.
+Thanks to Earl Lewis, then president of the Andrew W. Mellon Foundation, $725,000 was awarded to update The HistoryMakers Digital Archive to state-of-the-art technology.
+Regional events honoring area HistoryMakers were held in Los Angeles, Seattle, Atlanta, Houston, New Jersey, and Richmond.
+Founder and President Julieanna L. Richardson served as the 65th commencement speaker at her alma mater Brandeis University.
+All in all, 113 HistoryMakers were interviewed in 2016, from California to Colorado, Virginia to Georgia.
+In addition to behind-the-scenes footage, Dee Dee Bridgewater performs with footage provided courtesy of Berklee College of Music in honor of Valerie Jarrett, Eric Holder, and those HistoryMakers interviewed in 2016.
+Immediately following is a screening of An Evening With Valerie Jarrett and An Evening With Eric Holder.

 Taped: Saturday, April 9, 2016